Prestijhonny/CSaP_project/README.md

 The client executable is equipped with the following command-line options:

-- **IP Address and Listening Port of the Server:** Users can specify the server's IP address and listening port to establish a connection.
+- **IP address and listening port of the server:** Users can specify the server's IP address and listening port to establish a connection
 - **Shutdown Options:** The client can be terminated gracefully using user-selected signals, EOF (CTRL+D), or a quit command from the command line.

 ### Server Executable